rgeoghegan/ocaml-redis/README.md

  * Docs
      * Document testing, both unit tests and smoke tests
  * Library changes/bug fixes
-     * define RedisError exception for receiving errors from redis
      * sdiff should have first set to make difference of as explicit argument
      * sort should be able to provide multiple get params
  * Building